CpaterCodes/Bank-Test-Practice/README.md

 2. Enter 'require './lib/account'' into the terminal

-3. Enter 'account = Account.new(sum)' with sum being an integer and account being any name that you desire!
+3. Enter 'account = Account.new(start_balance: sum)' with sum being
+an integer and account being any name that you desire!

 4. Use account.deposit(sum) to add a sum to this initial sum, or account.withdraw(sum) to subtract a sum from it.

 5. Use account.print_statement to return a record of every time you enacted the methods from step 4, complete with dates and amounts involved.
+This should display in reverse chronological order.
 Type 'exit' to close Irb when you are done
 ```

 - Alternatively, to run tests enter 'rspec' into the terminal.
 To lint the code, enter 'rubocop'.